 In addition to their farm duties, our miniature horses will be traveling about the community visiting our seniors, schools and agencies fostering physical, emotional, mental and spiritual wellness.
 They will assist our association in advancing the knowledge and appreciation of horses as integral partners in the healing process, and will promote the human/animal bond.

 Respectful Horsemanship: Teaching about horse behaviour, the psychology of the horse and herd dynamics during task oriented activities.
 An individual may develop self-awareness, personal responsibility, relationship and communication skills, self-discipline and trust.
 These experiences can be very empowering and can be the foundation for lasting change and personal growth.

 Cart Driving: An educational and recreational program, enabling participants who cannot sit astride a horse, the opportunity to learn equestrian skills, while still experiencing many of the physical, social and emotional benefits of an interactive equine assisted activity.

 Therapeutic: Participants are actively involved with brushing, bathing, leading the horses and riding in one of our specialized carts.
 Through these human-horse bonding activities, we are able to offer people motivation for physiotherapy and emotional wellness.

 Recreational: We make our activities accessible by delivering programs to the user's facility or they may visit our program site which has an outdoor arena, barn work area and nature trails.
 We tailor programs to meet various needs and promote inclusion to a unique form of safe, fun recreation.

-Our program, now in its 25th year, is only possible through the generous support of the business community and community organizations.
-No donation is too small and all are greatly appreciated!
+Our program, celebrating its 25th year in 2012, is only possible through the generous support of the business community and community organizations.
+Every donation is greatly appreciated and makes an impact on all who benefit from our equine assisted learning programs!
 Thank you!